mgmarlow/mgmarlow.com/words/2023-06-17-flymake-clippy.md

 tags: emacs
 ---

-Last weekend I had a great time building my own Flymake backend for Clippy (the Rust linter): [`clippy-flymake`](https://sr.ht/~mgmarlow/clippy-flymake/).
+Last weekend I had a great time building my own Flymake backend for Clippy (the Rust linter): [`flymake-clippy`](https://sr.ht/~mgmarlow/flymake-clippy/).
 If you haven't heard of Flymake, it's old-school Emacs tech for showing squiggly-lines in your editor.
 You can build your own Flymake extensions by creating a function, referred to as a backend, that collects diagnostics and reports them to Flymake.
 Register that backend in your Emacs config and you've got squiggles whenever you open up a Rust file.
 Pretty cool!

-`clippy-flymake` is an extension of the [annotated example](https://www.gnu.org/software/emacs/manual/html_mono/flymake.html#An-annotated-example-backend) found in the Emacs Manual.
+`flymake-clippy` is an extension of the [annotated example](https://www.gnu.org/software/emacs/manual/html_mono/flymake.html#An-annotated-example-backend) found in the Emacs Manual.
 While the example serves as a great starting point, I found that in practice it leaves too many details unexplained.
 Most of my development time was spent looking through the Emacs documentation, learning about regular expression match groups, external processes, and buffer searching.
-There were also some surprises when trying to integrate `clippy-flymake` with Eglot, the LSP package that now ships with Emacs.
+There were also some surprises when trying to integrate `flymake-clippy` with Eglot, the LSP package that now ships with Emacs.

 ## How does it work?

 With Flymake mode active, each backend function included in the variable `flymake-diagnostic-functions` is called on the current Emacs buffer.
-When the `clippy-flymake` backend is invoked, the following things happen in sequence:
+When the `flymake-clippy` backend is invoked, the following things happen in sequence:

-1. `cargo clippy` is called and its output is thrown into a temporary buffer (`*clippy-flymake*`)
+1. `cargo clippy` is called and its output is thrown into a temporary buffer (`*flymake-clippy*`)
 2. A [process sentinel](https://www.gnu.org/software/emacs/manual/html_node/elisp/Sentinels.html) is triggered, invoking a callback that parses the contents of that temporary buffer and collects diagnostic information into a list
 3. That list of diagnostics is sent to Flymake via another callback function
 4. The temporary buffer and process are cleaned up